satvik202/NetflixGPT/README.md

 - deploying project using firebase
 - Create sign up/sign in user account firebase
 - create redux store and userSlice
+- implemented signout
+- redirect /browse to login page if not logged in and vice-versa
+- unsubscribe to onAuthStateChanged

 # features
 - login /signup page